Tiendil/tiendil-org-content/content/posts/2023-12-22-two-years-writing-rfc-statistics/en.md

 [[images]]
 src = "images/two-years-writing-rfc-statistics-rfc-count-by-participants.png"
-alt = "The number of RFCs by discussions participants."
+alt = "The number of RFCs by discussion participants."

 [[images]]
 src = "images/two-years-writing-rfc-statistics-rfc-count-by-year-participants.png"
-alt = "The number of RFCs by discussions participants per year."
+alt = "The number of RFCs by discussion participants per year."

 [[images]]
 src = "images/two-years-writing-rfc-statistics-rfc-count-by-year-participants-percents.png"
-alt = "The share of RFCs by discussions participants per year."
+alt = "The share of RFCs by discussion participants per year."

 [[images]]
 src = "images/two-years-writing-rfc-statistics-rfc-count-by-quarter-participants.png"
-alt = "The number of RFCs by discussions participants per quarter."
+alt = "The number of RFCs by discussion participants per quarter."
 ///

 ### The participation of people in writing RFC in the breakdown by people